openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 * Define a unified failure domain specification for use by machines.
 * Integrate this into the installer.
-* Ensure this can be integrated into ControlPlane MachineSet.
+* Ensure this can be integrated into Control Plane MachineSet.

 ### Non-Goals

-* Integration with ControlPlane MachineSet.
+* Integration with Control Plane MachineSet.

 ## Proposal